What is Local Housing Allowance?

 a child who is away on duty with the Armed Forces but intends to return to live with you

 For instance, if you have opposite sex children age 11 and 8, the three bedroom rate of Local Housing Allowance (LHA) applies.
-If you in fact live in a two bedroom house it doesn’t matter – your maximum Housing Benefit is still based on the three bedroom rate of LHA.
+If you in fact live in a two bedroom property it doesn’t matter – your maximum benefit is still based on the three bedroom rate of LHA.
 The idea is that once you know the Local Housing Allowance that applies, you could choose a property with rent due up to that amount, or choose a more expensive property and pay the difference.
 The number of rooms you actually have does not matter, it is the amount of rent.

 Shared Accommodation Rate